Iterable/iterable-web-sdk/README.md

 directory to find what you need.
 Request and response payloads should all be available.

-If you feel something is missing, feel free to open an issue!
+If something is missing, please open an issue!

 # Contributing